islahul/toddler-wall-art-a4/README.md

-# 🦁 Animal Alphabet Flashcards Generator
+# 🦁 Animal Alphabet Flashcards - Web App

-A Python script that generates beautiful, printable A4 sheets containing four A6 toddler flashcards per page.
-Each card features a large uppercase letter, a centered animal illustration, and the animal's name using the delightful Chalkboard SE font.
+A modern React web application that generates beautiful, printable A4 sheets containing four A6 toddler flashcards per page.
+Each card features a large uppercase letter, a centered animal illustration, and the animal's name.

 ## ✨ Features

-- **True A4 output** (210mm × 297mm) at 300 DPI for high-quality printing
+- **True A4 output** (210mm × 297mm) optimized for printing
+- **Interactive web interface** with sheet navigation
+- **Print functionality** with one-click printing
+- **Responsive design** that works on desktop and mobile
 - **Automatic page breaks** – 4 cards per sheet in A-D, E-H… order
 - **Rounded corner borders** with grey dashed cut lines for easy separation
-- **Dynamic background colors** extracted from image edges for visual harmony
+- **Dynamic background colors** for each animal
 - **Perfect text alignment** with proper centering and spacing
-- **Flexible image support** – PNG, JPG, and SVG (rasterized) formats
-- **Customizable fonts, colors, DPI, and margins**
-- **CSV mapping support** for custom animal names and image paths
+- **Built with modern React and Vite** for fast development and deployment

 ## 🎨 Sample Output

-The generator creates beautiful flashcards like these:
+The app generates beautiful flashcards like these:

 ```
 ┌─────────────┐  ┌─────────────┐